NOC-OI/imfe-pilot-documentation/README.md

 ```

 If you do not include the `nav` option, all your .md files in the `docs` folder will be items in your navbar.

+## License
+Haig Fras Digital Twin Documentation © 2023 by National Oceanography Centre is licensed under CC BY 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/